Nayo Carter-Gray | Published Nov 12, 2025 7 Min

 If you hired someone from a foreign country to perform services for your company, you may wonder if you are required to issue that contractor a 1099 form at the end of the year.
 The answer is probably no, especially if your contractor is not conducting business on U.S. soil and lives in a foreign country.

-The W-8BEN is used to establish that your contractor is, in fact, a foreign person and, if applicable, is eligible to claim a reduced rate, or exemption, from income tax withholding as a resident of a foreign country.
-This form is also used to establish Chapter 3 or 4 status of the individual to avoid paying taxes on income received from certain sources, including:
+The W-8BEN is used to establish that your contractor is, in fact, a foreign person and, if applicable, eligible to claim a reduced rate or exemption from income tax withholding.
+This form is also used to establish the Chapter 3 or 4 status of the individual to avoid paying taxes on income received from certain sources, including:

 - Interest (including certain original issue discount (OID));